Y2d1337/Cyber-Defenders/DeepDive/Challenge WriteUp.md

 ![q9](/DeepDive/Images/q9.png)

 Page is structed of:

--pool_header with size of 0x10 byte.
+- pool_header with size of 0x10 byte.
--Optional_header size is deffrent from one to another.
+- Optional_header size is deffrent from one to another.
--object_header with size 0x30 bytes.
+- object_header with size 0x30 bytes.
--object_body with size of the object type itself.
+- object_body with size of the object type itself.

  We need to go up by 0x30 byte in order to change the context to object_header struct.